drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### MK-417 is a Potent Inhibitor of CA
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-MK-417 is a potent carbonic anhydrase inhibitor (pKi = 0.61 nM), which rapidly penetrates into the ocular tissues after topical application.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/mk-417-is-potent-inhibitor-ca-858018ea'><i class='fa fa-play' aria-hidden='true'></i></button>MK-417 is a potent carbonic anhydrase inhibitor (pKi = 0.61 nM), which rapidly penetrates into the ocular tissues after topical application.
 The R-enantiomer of MK-417 is about 100 times less potent (pKi = 71 nM).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other